Nancy L. Allf: Legal practice and service prior to becoming a judge

 In 1983, Allf was admitted to legal practice in Nevada, and worked in the private practice of law until she became a judge, focusing on commercial and bankruptcy law.
 Among other positions as a practicing lawyer, she was the managing partner at the private law firm of Allf Paustian & Szostek & Associates from 1999 to 2005, a law firm partner at Parsons, Behle & Latimer from 2005 to 2007, and a partner at the firm of Gonzalez, Saggio & Harlan LLP from 2007 to 2009.

 As a leader in the legal community, before becoming a judge, Allf was president of the State Bar of Nevada (the state bar association), president of the Board of Directors of the Clark County Law Foundation, president of the Clark County Bar Association, a member of the State Bar of Nevada's Board of Governors, and a member of the Board of Directors of the Clark County Law Foundation.

 From 1998 to 2007, Nevada's Supreme Court appointed Allf as a Settlement Judge.
 In 2005 she was appointed to become a Judge in the Clark County District Court's Short Trial Program.

 After retiring as a judge, Allf joined the private alternative dispute resolution provider JAMS, where she provides services as a mediator, arbitrator, referee/special master, and neutral evaluator.

 Education

 Allf received a Bachelor of Arts degree from Transylvania University in 1979, and her Juris Doctor degree from the Salmon P. Chase College of Law at Northern Kentucky University in 1982.

 Awards and honors

 In 2024, Allf was honored with the Presidential Award by the State Bar of Nevada.
 "Given annually, the Presidential Award honors a State Bar of Nevada member who has practiced law for 20 years or more and whose conduct, honesty and integrity represent the highest standards of the legal profession.
 Recipients are those who inspire by example, advance the administration of justice and bring honor and integrity to the profession of law."

+Allf also has received the following awards and honors, among others;